-Michael Lessac started his career in theatre after having received a Ph.D. in developmental and perceptual psychology, and was given a two year Ford Foundation Grant to work at the National Theatres of England, Italy, France, Poland, Romania, Yugoslavia and the Soviet Union.
-He also developed his interest in music and was signed to Columbia Records in 1968 to record an album, Sleep Faster, We Need the Pillow, produced by John Hammond.
+Michael Lessac started his career in theatre after having received a Ph.D. in developmental and perceptual psychology, and was given a two-year Ford Foundation Grant to work at the National Theatres of England, Italy, France, Poland, Romania, Yugoslavia and the Soviet Union.

-Lessac then wrote and directed House of Cards starring Tommy Lee Jones and Kathleen Turner, which was produced by A&M and Penta Films, distributed by Miramax (1993).
+Lessac went on to a career in Hollywood writing and directing House of Cards starring Tommy Lee Jones and Kathleen Turner.
 He has directed over 200 television shows and sixteen pilots including Taxi, Newhart, Grace Under Fire, The Drew Carey Show, The Naked Truth, Just Shoot Me, Everyone Loves Raymond, George & Leo, Titus, and Lucky among others.
 He also directed Kathleen Turner in the one-woman show Tallulah, based on the life of Tallulah Bankhead.

-Lessac is the creator and director of the international theatre piece Truth in Translation, which he co-produced with South Africa’s Market Theatre.
-Truth in Translation traveled to 26 cities in 11 countries and led to his founding of the Global Arts Corps.
+In the world of theatre and conflict resolution Lessac is the creator and director of the international theatre piece Truth in Translation, which he co-produced with South Africa’s Market Theatre.
+Truth in Translation traveled to 26 cities in 11 countries on four continents, and led to his founding of the Global Arts Corps.
 GAC is a US 501c3 non-profit theatre and education foundation dedicated to using professional theatre to support reconciliation initiatives in countries emerging from conflict and which celebrates and fosters the possibility of perceptual change.
-GAC currently has projects in various stages in Cambodia, Northern Ireland, Bosnia, and Kosovo and is in discussion with representatives from Canada for a project on their recent Truth Commission.
-The recently completed GAC documentary film, directed by Michael Lessac, A Snake Gives Birth to a Snake, premiered at the Durban International film festival in July 2014.
-It had its U.S. premiere in October at the Woodstock Film Festival in New York where it received two awards: Honorable Mention for Best Documentary Film and Honorable Mention for Best Editing.
-It has been shown as a ‘work-in-progress screening’ in Afghanistan, Germany, Kosovo, South Africa, France, Bosnia, Ireland, Canada and the US.
-In 2011, GAC initiated a Perceptual Change Institute, which is an interdisciplinary thought laboratory exploring concepts and ideas around conflict resolution including perception, identity and memory.